-1. Define str As A Python Variable.
+1. Case1: Define str As A Python Variable.

 1.1 How To ReProduce Python Error TypeError: ‘str’ Object Is Not Callable.

->>> x = 1.99 >>> >>> str(x) Traceback (most recent call last): File "<stdin>", line 1, in <module> TypeError: 'str' object is not callable
+to convert a number variable to a string type.
+But I meet the below error Typeerror: ‘str’ Object Is Not Callable.>>> x = 1.99 >>> >>> str(x) Traceback (most recent call last): File "<stdin>", line 1, in <module> TypeError: 'str' object is not callable

-This error confused me a lot for some time.
+- This error confused me a lot for some time.
 But I finally fix it after googling it.
-The reason for this error is because I use a variable name str in the same python interpreter, and I had assign a string value to that variable str.
-So the python interpreter treats str as a variable name other than the built-in function name str()
+The reason for this error is that I use the global variable name str in the same python interpreter, and I had assigned a string value to that variable str.

->>> global str >>> # some times ago, I assign string 'hello' to str variable, so python interpreter think str is a string variable. >>> str = 'hello' >>> ...... ...... ...... >>> x= 1.99 # so when I invoke str() function, the interpreter think str is a string variable then below error is thrown. >>> str(x) Traceback (most recent call last): File "<stdin>", line 1, in <module> TypeError: 'str' object is not callable
+.
+So it throws out TypeError: ‘str’ object is not callable.
+Below is the full python source code.>>> global str >>> # some times ago, I assign string 'hello' to str variable, so python interpreter think str is a string variable. >>> str = 'hello' >>> ...... ...... ...... >>> x= 1.99 # so when I invoke str() function, the interpreter think str is a string variable then below error is thrown. >>> str(x) Traceback (most recent call last): File "<stdin>", line 1, in <module> TypeError: 'str' object is not callable

 1.2 How To Fix Python Error TypeError: ‘str’ Object Is Not Callable.